Children's Day festivities including the traditional pageant

 Each are to do on that day that what they are doing or should be doing throughout the year and throughout their lives..the only way love can be tangibly expressed.
 They are giving and not taking.
 Of course,each gives according to his or her own means.

 The celebrant thought ahead of time and prepared the gifts of love according to his ability.
 This love within the family overflows into acts of charity to those outside of the home who need help.
-Even Serbian queens on this day would provide for many people in warm and solemn manner in their palaces.
+Even Serbian kings and queens on this day would provide for many people in warm and solemn manner in their palaces.

 All the gifts of love have been given before Christmas, all the needs within family and community have been provided for and we are then to be all ready to receive the greatest gift ever given from the living God the Father, His gift of love...His only Begotten Son, coming to live with us and abide in us forever.